leadership

 Josh is an active percussion performer and educator in the DFW area.
 He’s currently the Assistant Percussion Director at Saginaw High School in Saginaw, TX.
 He’s also worked as a Battery Technician for L.D Bell HS and Timber Creek HS Indoor Percussion.
 During his time at Timber Creek, they were a WGI Scholastic Open finalist in 2018 and NTCA Open Class Champions in 2018 and 2019.

 Outside of teaching, Josh is a freelance musician who performs with the Dallas Mavericks Drumline and Dynamic Rhythm Entertainment (DRE).
-DRE encompasses many of the local drums gigs in the DFW area including the FC Dallas drumline and Cutting Edge Haunted House drumline.
+DRE encompasses many of the local drum gigs in the DFW area including the FC Dallas drumline and Cutting Edge Haunted House drumline.
 Born and raised in the DFW area, he currently resides in Fort Worth, TX.

 Snares